R rotunda: Encoding

-The letter was proposed to be added to Unicode in 2005, in the Latin Extended-D block.
-As per Unicode 5.1, although there seems to be no real evidence for the historical existence of a capital version and a normal capital R seems to have been used instead.
+The letter was added to Unicode in 2005, in the Latin Extended-D block.
+It is included in Unicode 5.1 in both lower case and upper case forms, although there seems to be no real evidence for the historical existence of a capital version and a normal capital R seems to have been used instead.

-Before, the Medieval Unicode Font Initiative (MUFI) had allocated it in the Private Use Area (PUA) of medievalist fonts at U+F20E and U+F22D.
-Since the characters are available in Unicode, MUFI recommends that the Unicode code points be used, not the PUA code points.
+Before that, the Medieval Unicode Font Initiative (MUFI) had allocated it in the Private Use Area (PUA) of medievalist fonts at U+F20E and U+F22D.
+Since the characters are now available in Unicode, MUFI recommends that the Unicode code points be used, not the PUA code points.

 Some fonts treat the glyph as a mere stylistic variant of r and may make it available by smart font features, e.g. Open Type 'hist', 'hlig', 'calt', 'salt' or 'ss**'.